-Agriculture" (AJAA), a quarterly, peer-reviewed journal of research on
+Agriculture," a quarterly, peer-reviewed journal of research on alternative

-alternative agriculture.
-It is a scientific forum for disseminating
+agriculture.
+It is a scientific forum for disseminating technical,

-technical, economic, and social research findings about the character and
+economic, and social research findings about the character and requirements

-issue of AJAA (Volume 14, No. 3).
-Other articles cover supplementation of
+are featured in the current issue (Volume 14, No. 1).
+Other articles cover

-For U.S. subscribers, one volume (four issues) costs US$44 for libraries,
+subscribers, one volume (four issues) costs US$44 for libraries, US$24 for

-US$24 for individuals, and US$12 for students; foreign rates are also
+individuals, and US$12 for students; foreign rates are available also.
+For

 Positions, p.
 3